bahlo/arne.me/posts/automate-1-spotify-podcast-mirror/index.md

   - automate
   - posts
 layout: post
+description: How I created an Automator application, which records the latest episode of a Spotify podcast, fills out metadata and generates a file for metadata for a podcast client to subscribe to.
 ---

 This is the first post of my series _Automate_.
 [All posts in this series](/tags/automate).